-The Rec Center enriches the student experience by cultivating diverse, meaningful connections and encouraging lifelong learning through programs and services that promote healthy lifestyles.
-The Recreation and Wellness Center offers club sports, intramurals, fitness programming and facilities, nutrition resources, aquatics, and outdoor activities for all students.
+The Recreation and Wellness Center enriches the student experience by cultivating diverse, meaningful connections and encouraging lifelong learning through programs and services that promote healthy lifestyles.
+The Rec Center offers club sports, intramurals, fitness programming and facilities, nutrition resources, aquatics, and outdoor activities for all students.

 The Vanderbilt University Police Department (VUPD) is a professional law enforcement agency dedicated to the protection and security of Vanderbilt University and its diverse community.